US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 What is SIVR?

-SIVR is the US-listed ticker for Aberdeen Standard Physical Silver Shares ETF, issued by State Street.
+SIVR is the US-listed ticker for Aberdeen Physical Silver Shares ETF, issued by Aberdeen.
 Physical silver bullion exposure — backed by allocated silver bars held in vaulted storage.
 TER is 0.30% per year.

 How is SIVR taxed for NZ investors?